Chapter 2 - Eligibility Requirements

 Throughout the 1980s and 1990s, thousands of citizens of Vietnam, Cambodia, and Laos were paroled into the United States under the Orderly Departure Program.
 Those who were paroled into the United States before October 1, 1997 and who were in the United States on that day may adjust status under Section 586 of the Foreign Operations, Export Financing, and Related Programs Appropriations Act of 2001.

 Persons throughout the world who are facing a humanitarian crisis may be paroled into the United States.
 Sometimes these are extended family members of refugees or asylees who cannot be approved on a relative petition.
 They may be similar to Lautenberg parolees in that they do not qualify for refugee status but are facing some type of hardship.
-These foreign nationals generally have no means to adjust status based on their parole.
+These noncitizens generally have no means to adjust status based on their parole.

 Some illegal entrants may consider themselves to be refugees because they are fleeing someone or some place.
 They may have applied for asylum status and been denied, entered the United States without inspection or overstayed their nonimmigrant visa.

 Iraqi and Afghan Translators

 While some Iraqi and Afghan nationals are admitted as refugees, others may be admitted into the United States based on their service to the United States Armed Forces as a translator or interpreter (SI-1 classification).
 These noncitizens are not refugees.
 The holder of a SI-1 classification will have an approved Petition for Amerasian, Widow(er), Or Special Immigrant (Form I-360) in order to apply for adjustment of status.
 Iraqi nationals and citizens with an approved Form I-360 do not adjust status as a refugee but rather as employment-based 4th preference special immigrants.